 In his later career, the French composer Florent Schmitt would devote more of his energies to composing works for chamber wind ensemble.
+Among those works are his quartets for saxophones, flutes, trombones and tuba, and a sextet for clarinets.

 But Schmitt also composed two highly engaging chamber pieces for diverse winds: Á Tour d’anches, Opus 97 dating from 1939-43, and Chants alizés, Opus 125, composed in the early 1950s.